Thursday 18 July 2019

 • Magnetising force - the power needed to change the magnetism polarity (north to south, south to north) in the iron conducting the magnetism to the winding this is very small and might be 1% of the power available.
 That is the available power generated and the magnetising power used increases with frequency.
 This can be determined by looking at the B-H curve for the mu-metal.

 • Eddy currents in the iron conduct the changing magnetism this depends on how thinly it is laminate.
-GH6 bike Dynohubs are probably a little lossier because the metal is not thinly laminated but is just three laminations compared to a transformer.
+GH6 bike Dynohub's has three ply laminations there are three laminations compared to a transformer, or a motor which has many laminations.
 I have read an anecdote of someone getting one or two hundred volts from a Dynohub by taking it off a bike and spinning it fast, which suggests that eddy current losses did not limit the output voltage at high frequencies and probably are not a significant issue.
+That Dynohub produced 100 or 200Vac.

-A filament lamp's current self regulates a little when supplied from a voltage source such as a battery.
-A filament lamp's cold resistance is about 1/20th of its hot resistance for a quartz halogen lamp.
+• A filament lamp's current self regulates a little when supplied from a voltage source such as a battery by comparison.
+But the power tends to run away when supplied by a variable current source.
+For example a quartz halogen filament lamp's cold resistance is about 1/20th of its hot resistance.

-• Therefore expect a vintage GH6 Dynohub to be less efficient because the magnet is lower-powered but a Dynohub uses more copper and iron in compensation but losses may still be higher.
+• A vintage GH6, 8 or 12 Dynohub are less efficient because the magnet is lower-powered but a Dynohub uses more copper and iron in compensation but losses are still be higher.

 • A modern hub generators losses are more than 10% of the available power when not connected but varies between makers of modern generators.
 These are magnetising and eddy current losses.
 The path of the alternating magnetism seems unnecessarily long.
 See Skjegg blog link below for measurements carried out on some modern hub generators.